 Figure 3.
-Annual Solar Irradiance in the United States (USEIA, 2013)
+Annual solar irradiance in the United States (from USEIA, 2013).

-For purposes of illustration, we restrict our investigation to 60-day operations taking place in Salt Lake City, UT, beginning on the 75th day of the year.
-For a much broader investigation of 10 U.S. cities, other operation start times, and other operation duration times, see Morse (2014).
+For purposes of illustration, we restrict our investigation to 60-day operations taking place in Salt Lake City, Utah beginning on the 75th day of the year.
+For a much broader investigation of ten U.S. cities, other operation start times, and other operation duration times, see Morse (2014).
 To be useful for deployment to unanticipated locations, HOMER must be robust enough to handle the solar irradiance and temperature variances of those locations.
 Profiles for generic regions (desert, jungle, mountain, etc.) are desirable.
 Such profiles will be associated with greater uncertainty than those for a known location, but are beyond the scope of this paper.